 Examples of some of the ways that Azure Identity Protection can help secure your accounts and identities include:

-- Detect six risk event types using machine learning and heuristic rules.
+- Detect six risk detection types using machine learning and heuristic rules.

 - Calculate user risk levels.